C. T. C. de Crespigny: Return to civilian life

+Residence

-De Crespigny had a home at 12 Strangways Terrace, North Adelaide and from 1934 or earlier a (summer ?) residence "St Barberie", now at 9 Blackburn Drive, Crafers, but before subdivision on a much larger property.
+de Crespigny had a home at 12 Strangways Terrace, North Adelaide and from 1934 or earlier a (summer ?) residence "St Barberie", now at 9 Blackburn Drive, Crafers, but before subdivision on a much larger property.
 The house was built for Samuel Tomkinson, who named it "Mangona". close to Summit Road.
 It narrowly escaped total destruction in the 1943 bushfire.

+Death

-De Crespigny died of hypertensive cardio-vascular disease at his Adelaide Hills home aged 70, after having spent some time in hospital.
+de Crespigny died of hypertensive cardio-vascular disease at his Adelaide Hills home aged 70, after having spent some time in hospital.
 He had for a long time suffered from heart trouble, which had been accepted by the Totally and Permanently Incapacitated board as related to his war service.

 Publications

 During the 1920s he wrote a medical column for the South Australian Register which was edited by the young journalist Elizabeth Auld.

 While in America in 1945, de Crespigny wrote several articles for the Adelaide Advertiser on medical subjects.
 He also contributed notable articles to medical and scientific publications.